 Some hold that it’s simply wrong to take a life, period.
 They might consider execution to be playing God, and not our place as humans.
 While it’s not our place as individuals, God has clearly established it as a job for government institutions.
 This is not a punishment handed out willy-nilly.
 It’s a punishment reserved for very serious offenses; in which case the criminal has forfeited their right to life.
 The punishment must fit the crime.

 An extra note on this, many argue that you cannot support the death penalty and be Pro-Life.
-Check back here next week to see a more detailed look at that specific challenge.
+See my more detailed response to that objection here.

 2. Dead Can’t Learn from Mistakes